Zeke-OS/zeke/doc/ipc.md

 shmem
 -----

-<span data-acronym-label="shmem" data-acronym-form="singular+full">shmem</span>
-is a part of the
-<span data-acronym-label="ipc" data-acronym-form="singular+short">ipc</span>
-subsystem providing shared memory between processes and also to some device drivers like frame buffers.
+shmem is a part of the IPC subsystem providing shared memory between processes and also to some device drivers like frame buffers.

-The userland interface to shmem is provided by `sys/mman.h` and it’s described in libc part of this book as well as in corresponding man pages.
+The userland interface to shmem is provided by `sys/mman.h`.

+TODO Is it documented somewhere?

 Signals
 -------